ammangampo/RapiseFunctionHub/README.md

 # RapiseAutomationToolkit

 A collection of reusable automation functions for Rapise, covering PDF reading, spreadsheet data insertion, UI interactions, data extraction, and more.
-This repository serves as a centralized library for QA automation engineers to streamline their test automation workflows.

 ## Features
 - **PDF Reading:** Extract text and data from PDF files.